 Irrevocable trusts are just that – irrevocable.
 Therefore, when asking the question “can an irrevocable trust be amended?” the answer is usually “no” you normally cannot revoke or amend them.
 However, the old adage “nothing in life is ever permanent” applies, provided you know a little about trusts in general, and irrevocable trusts specifically.

+An irrevocable trust is a legal arrangement where the person who creates it (grantor) cannot alter or revoke the trust once it’s established, except under very limited circumstances and with the consent of the beneficiaries.
 Luckily, we at Doane & Doane know a little about trusts and other estate planning vehicles, and we are ready to help you with any kind of advanced estate planning you may need.
 In fact, we are truly delighted to help anyone interested in knowing more about, or possibly wanting to create, an irrevocable trust because we believe that they are amazing estate planning tools for many people.
+Fortunately, irrevocable and unamendable don't mean immutable.
+It is possible, when necessary to change an irrevocable trust.

 Also, with Doane & Doane, you are not only getting top-notch representation, but you can benefit from our experience handling estate plans and irrevocable trusts for countless clients.
 Let us give you the sound advice you need when handling one of the most important facets of your life – your financial future.
 We invite you to call us today at 561-656-0200 and set up a free consultation regarding irrevocable trusts or any estate planning issues that are on your mind.